autonomous-ai-coder/python-algorithms/CODE_OF_CONDUCT.md

 - Showing empathy towards other community members

 ## Our Responsibilities
-Project leaders are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.

 ## Scope
 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

 ## Enforcement
 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team.
 All complaints will be reviewed and investigated promptly and fairly.

 ## Attribution
-This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/
+This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 1.4, available at https://www.contributor-covenant.org/version/1/4/.